MoTTTT/podzone/docs/technicalProxy.md

 With one cluster on site, this IP address would have port forwarding configured on the router, to send http and https traffic to the metallb L2 load balancer.

-However, since more than on cluster will be served on the same IP address, a front-end proxy is installed on a t520, which will also run ddclient.
+However, since more than on cluster will be served on the same IP address, a front-end proxy is installed on a t520.

 ## Certbot